 Does the Monsanto brand continue to produce products?

 No, the Monsanto brand itself does not continue to produce products.
 In 2018, Bayer acquired Monsanto, a German pharmaceutical and life sciences company.
-Following the acquisition, Bayer decided to discontinue using the Monsanto name, integrating Monsanto’s products, technologies, and operations under the Bayer umbrella.
+Following the acquisition, Bayer decided to discontinue using the Monsanto name and to integrate Monsanto’s products, technologies, and operations under the Bayer umbrella.
 While the products and technologies developed by Monsanto, such as the Roundup line of herbicides and genetically modified seeds, are still in production, they are now branded and managed by Bayer.
-This means that while the legacy and products of Monsanto live on, they do so under the Bayer brand, not Monsanto.
+This means that while the legacy and products of Monsanto live on, they do so under the Bayer brand rather than the Monsanto name.

 What does Monsanto mean?

-John Francis Queeny founded Monsanto in 1901, naming it after his wife Olga Mendez Monsanto.
+John Francis Queeny founded Monsanto in 1901, naming it after his wife, Olga Mendez Monsanto.
 The company became well-known for its work in agricultural chemicals and biotech, notably for creating genetically modified organisms (GMOs) and the popular herbicide Roundup.
 Monsanto played a significant role in the agricultural sector, introducing many innovations in crop protection and biotech.
-However, its name also became linked with controversy over its products’ environmental and health effects.
-In 2018, Bayer acquired Monsanto and decided to drop the Monsanto name because of the associated controversies, ending its run as a separate company.
+However, its name also became linked to controversy over the environmental and health effects of its products.
+In 2018, Bayer acquired Monsanto and decided to drop the Monsanto name due to associated controversies, ending its run as a separate company.